Q: What can I do to downgrade from macOS Catalina?

 That's it!
 You can now follow a simple wizard to downgrade macOS Catalina to a previous macOS version instead.

 Too many times, while downgrading from a macOS version (like macOS Catalina), users end up losing their data.
 For instance, you would have forgotten to take a backup of your data before or would have formatted a drive by mistake.
-As you can see, in order to reinstall macOS, the startup disk has to be formatted.
+As you can see, to reinstall macOS, the startup disk has to be formatted.
 If you have not saved your data before, then you might end up losing it.
-Don’t worry – you can still get it back by using a reliable data recovery tool like Recoverit Data Recovery.
+Don't worry – you can still get it back by using a reliable data recovery tool like Recoverit Data Recovery.

 Developed by Wondershare, it is known for its high recovery rate and an intuitive user interface.
 It can recover lost data under all scenarios like a formatted disk, accidental deletion, malware attack, and so on.
 It supports every major Mac version and all the file systems like APFS, NTFS, HFS+, and more.
 To recover your lost files from a Mac using Recoverit, follow these steps: